 10. Worn Oil Pump

-The oil pump job is to make sure the engine oil circulates around the engine and lubricates all moving parts such as the hydraulic lifters, the camshaft, the crankshaft, main bearings, rod bearings, balance shaft, and timing chain.
+The oil pump’s job is to make sure the engine oil circulates around the engine and lubricates all moving parts such as the hydraulic lifters, the camshaft, the crankshaft, main bearings, rod bearings, the balance shaft, and timing chain.
 The engine oil first gets pushed through the oil filter.
-Then, the filtered engine oil goes to all moving components on the top and bottom end of the engine.
+Then, the filtered engine oil goes to all moving components on the top and bottom ends of the engine.